INSURANCE

 When you have your insurance in place it’s important to check in regularly and make sure your benefits and cover still meet your needs as your life changes.

-What is the difference between stepped and level premiums?
+What is the difference between Variable Age-Stepped and Variable premiums?

-Choosing between stepped and level premiums is something you need to decide at the application stage - so it’s important to know the difference, be aware of what you’re signing up for and know what you can afford.
+Choosing between Variable Age-Stepped and Variable premiums is something you need to decide at the application stage - so it’s important to know the difference, be aware of what you’re signing up for and know what you can afford now and in the future.

-Stepped Premiums are often more popular because premiums start out fairly low when you’re younger, but then increase year on year, so you pay more as you get older.
+Variable Age-Stepped premiums are often more popular because premiums start out lower when you’re younger, but then increase year on year, so you pay more as you get older.

 You need to try and think ahead and make sure you can cater for those rising premiums as you age.
-The last thing you want is to pay it for 10 or 15 years, then have to cancel it, and end up needing a benefit you don’t have in place.
+The last thing you want is to pay premiums for 10 or 15 years, then have to cancel it, and end up needing a benefit that you no longer have in place.

-Level premiums don’t change over time but the upfront cost is higher and can be significantly more expensive than the stepped equivalent when you first take out cover.
-Level premiums may increase due to inflation but you pay a more consistent amount year on year.
+Variable premiums have an upfront cost which is higher and can be significantly more expensive than the Variable Age-Stepped equivalent when you first take out cover, however you may benefit from the cost that is averaged over time.
+Variable premiums may increase due to inflation.

 What are the different benefit types?